Frequently Asked Questions

 What are the requirements to become a respite provider?

-• Complete an application
+- Complete an application

-• Complete de-escalation training (online)
+- Complete the Respite4Kids De-escalation training (online)

 How long will the results of my background check take?